freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 #### Basic flowchart/steps for supervised learning
 1. Collect training set.
-2. Divide training set into input object (features) and output object (classes or value)
+2. Divide training set into input objects and output objects.
-3. Decide what you will be applying, regression or classifier
+3. Decide what you will be applying a regression or classifier.
-4. Decide which algorithm will you be applying, SVM, deep net, etc
+4. Decide which algorithm will you be applying.
-5. Run the algorithm on training set and use the model for predictions
+5. Run the algorithm on the training set.
+6. Make predictions on novel input data.

 #### Courses:
 1. <a href='https://www.udacity.com/course/intro-to-machine-learning--ud120?autoenroll=true' target='_blank' rel='nofollow'>Intro to Machine Learning</a>